Trahloc/foundryvtt-dice-so-nice/README.md

 ## Special Effects
 ![Preview](./settings-sfx.jpg?raw=true)
 - **Show other players special effects**: When enabled, it will play the special effects from other players settings.
 Disable to only show your own.
+- **Settings**: Some special effects require further options to work properly.
+Click on the Gear icon to access these options.
 - **Add**: You can add special effects.
 A special effect is a short animation and/or sound played when a die roll on a specified result.
 Ex: Rolling a native 20 on a d20.

 💥[You can find a gallery of all special effects here](https://gitlab.com/riccisi/foundryvtt-dice-so-nice/-/wikis/Special-Effects)💥